 One of the major criticisms of BSF programs for unmarried couples (and federally funded marriage education programs for low-income couples) is that educational interventions are not effective for disadvantaged populations (Johnson, 2012; Karney & Bradbury, 2005).
 It is reasonable to imagine that poor couples are so overwhelmed by financial problems and everyday stress that they are unresponsive to relationship education programs and see them as largely irrelevant to their lives.
 If this were the case, then the most disadvantaged couples—those most at risk of relationship problems—would receive the least benefit from programs like BSF.
 This study, however, suggests the opposite: Contrary to the notion that disadvantaged couples do not benefit from relationship education, these couples may be the main beneficiaries of these services, provided that they are able to keep their unions intact. (p.
 353)

-Keep in mind these results are for the follow-up 15 months after the program ended.
-It is possible that if the same analyses are one day repeated for the 30 month follow-up, this same result would not be found.
+Keep in mind these results are for the 15-month follow-up.
+It is possible that if the same analyses are one day repeated for the 30-month follow-up, this same result would not be found.
 It is not unusual in this field to find impacts in an earlier period that fade by the time a later follow-up is conducted.

 In contrast to these encouraging findings from Amato’s paper, results from a meta-analysis working its way toward publication suggest that the very poorest couples receive the least benefit from such programs.
 (I have the author’s permission to mention what I know about the analyses.)
 I believe, however, that the type of analysis in this other study is far less sensitive to addressing the question Amato tested.
 Nevertheless, the findings from this other study align more closely with the arguments made by the researchers noted in Amato’s quote above, who have suggested that severe economic hardship may interfere with couples’ ability to benefit from such efforts.
 It is not hard to imagine that chaos and stress would interfere with learning new strategies in one’s relationship.
 On the other hand, when studies in this field do analyze whether impacts vary based on levels of prior risk, those at greater risk often get the most benefit.
 There is a lot of complexity here for researchers in the field to sort out.